Learn how to make a pinata for under $5. We have the easiest way to make a frozen piñata for the best Frozen birthday party.

-Then move to the next corner and repeat till you have all the corners complete.
-Don’t worry if you go into the sides of the pinata we will fix those later.
+- Step 5 – Continue to glue the corners.
+Then move to the next corner and repeat until you have all the corners complete.
 You can use your Plate or Balloon as a guide to see how far down you would like to go down for your corners.

 Once your corners are complete you will go to the open areas between your corners and again fill in the area rotating colors so that you cover all the areas.
 Leave the area where your Balloon or Plate will go blank for now.

+- Step 6 – Repeat on the backside.
 When you start on the back of your Pinata, you will start on the top and just keep rotating the colors all the way to the bottom of the pinata.
-The Longer areas you will need to use a strip and a ½ to 2 strips to cover the area using the same colors.
+The longer areas you will need to use a strip and a ½ to 2 strips to cover the area using the same colors.

-You will now work on the sides of your pinata.
-If you have over lapped your strips on the side.
-They will be dry now.
+- Step 7 – Glue Tissue on the sides.
+Now, work on the sides of your pinata.
+If you have over lapped your strips on the side, they will be dry now.

-If your using a helium balloon you will cut the balloon to use in the middle of your pinata and just use the top character part of the balloon to add to your pinata.
-If your using a Plate that matches your theme you won’t need to cut it at all.
+- Step 8 – Add your Plate or Balloon to the center of your Frozen Pinata.
+If you’re using a helium balloon you will cut the balloon to use in the middle of your pinata and just use the top character part of the balloon.
+If you’re using a Plate that matches your theme, you won’t need to cut it at all.